-Once the tarball has been extracted into place:
+Once the tarball has been extracted into the default app folder.
+Enable the application,

-- 1. Enable the app via either:

-- Navigating to menu:Settings[Admin > Apps] and clicking btn:[Enable]; or

-- Using the occ app command.
+- by Navigating to Settings > Admin > Apps and clicking [Enable]; or the - occ app command.

 Managing Apps

 Some apps are installed and enabled during ownCloud installation, while other apps can be installed and enabled post-installation.